rnowling/rnowling.github.io/research.md

 I focus primarily on insect genomes.
 Insect genomes present unique and interesting challenges for computational biologists.
 More importantly, many insects vector diseases or are important to food security (either as pollinators or pests).
 Through their saliva, mosquitoes such as *[Anopheles gambiae](https://en.wikipedia.org/wiki/Anopheles_gambiae)* and *[Aedes aegypti](https://en.wikipedia.org/wiki/Aedes_aegypti)* transmit the parasites and viruses that cause diseases such as [malaria](https://en.wikipedia.org/wiki/Malaria), [dengue fever](https://en.wikipedia.org/wiki/Dengue_fever), and [Zika](https://en.wikipedia.org/wiki/Zika_fever) are major threats to public health.
 By partnering with biologists who study these insects, I can ensure that my work solves relevant problems and useful.

-## Regulatory Genomics
-In addition to genes, genomes contain regulatory elements that are involved in the mechanical process of gene expression.
-Regulatory elements can be divided into [*trans*](https://en.wikipedia.org/wiki/Trans-regulatory_element)- and [*cis*](https://en.wikipedia.org/wiki/Cis-regulatory_element)-acting categories.
-So-called DNA enrichment assays such as ChIP-Seq, ATAC-Seq, STARR-Seq, and FAIRE-Seq allow us to identify and characterize the activity of *cis*-regulatory elements such as promoters and enhancers.

-My lab works on regulatory genomics from two angles.
-First, we are collaborate with biologists on several projects to analyze DNA enrichment assay data to annotate and characterize *cis*-regulatory elements in particular organisms.
-Secondly, we are applying new machine learning methods to create more sensitive and specific peak calling (filtering) techniques for DNA enrichment assay data.

-**Posters:**

-* RJ Nowling, RR Geromel, and BS Halligan.
-Filtering STARR-Seq Peaks for Enhancers with Sequence Models.
-Poster presentation at the 11th Annual ACM International Conference on Bioinformatics, Computational Biology, and Health Informatics, September 2020, Virtual.
-[Abstract](/publications/acm_bcb_2020_enhancer_ssl_abstract.pdf) [Poster](/publications/ACMBCB_2020_enhancer_ssl.pdf)
-* RJ Nowling, CR Beal, SJ Emrich, SK Behura, MS Halfon, and M Duman-Scheel.
-PeakMatcher: Matching Peaks Across Genome Assemblies.
-Poster presentation at the 11th Annual ACM International Conference on Bioinformatics, Computational Biology, and Health Informatics, September 2020, Virtual.
-[GitHub](https://github.com/rnowling/peak-matcher) [Abstract](/publications/acm_bcb_2020_peak_matcher_abstract.pdf) [Poster](/publications/ACMBCB_2020_peakmatcher.pdf)

 ## Detecting Chromosomal Inversions
 Chromosomal inversions an important role in ecological adaptation by enabling the accumulation of beneficial alleles (Love, et. al. 2016; Fuller, et al. 2017) and reproductive isolation (Noor, et a.
 2001).
 The 2La inversion in the Anopheles gambiae complex has been associated with thermal tolerance of larvae (Rocca, et al. 2009), enhanced desiccation resistance in adult mosquitoes (Gray, et al. 2009), and susceptibility to malaria (Riehle, et al. 2017).
 Additionally, inversions must be identified and accounted for to avoid bias in population inference and association testing (Seich al Basatena, et al. 2013).